HackYourFuture/JavaScript1/README.md

 node --version
 ```

-It should show you version `v10.14.2` or higher.
+It should show you version `v12.16.1` or higher.

 ## Learning goals

 In order to successfully complete this module you will need to master the following:

-- Have an idea of what computer programming is
+- Have an idea of what `computer programming` is
-- Know the basic buildingblocks of JavaScript
+- Know the basic building blocks of `JavaScript`
-- Correctly write and use variables, functions and loops
+- Correctly write and use `variables`, `functions` and `loops`
-- Understand the control flow
+- Understand the `control flow`
-- Think like a programmer

 ## How to use this repository